Vix.cpp v2.7.0 is here Read the blog

 Manifest Reference

-This page documents every field supported by vix.app.
+This page documents the fields supported by vix.app.

 ini